 Following their initial reaction, the employees recovered and found ways of dealing with the situation.
 According to the reports by the employees and the technical support staff, the organization and its employees did not suffer any financial or other major damages, and of course, no lives were lost.
-As one employee noted: “And then at some point I thought that, OK, it sucks, but it’s not being in the hospital in intensive care, no one is going to die from it” (Gila).
+As one employee noted: “And then at some point I thought that, OK, it sucks, but it’s not like I’m in intensive care; no one is going to die from this” (Gila).
 Within a few days, data recovery was executed and the information lost was almost completely restored.
 Furthermore, the information that was temporarily lost was mostly workplace-related and the malfunction was not the fault of the employees.
 The intensity of the emotions expressed and the metaphors used may be attributed to the fact that, beyond the perception of technological devices and aids as a extensions of the body, the employees view the information itself as part of their bodies and their identities, and thus, they experience the loss of information as an injury to the integrity of their bodies and identities.
 The information that people collect is stored in external devices and applications as a supplement to human memory.
 When information is lost, people can feel as if something in their brain is missing, as argued by the cyborg anthropologist Amber Case (2010).

 The significance of the research